The positive long-term outlook for petrochemicals

 - Natural gas demand is expected to increase significantly by 2040.
 Emerging and developing economies will likely add more than 900 bcm to the demand.

 Sustainability, circularity, and environment

-- Energy dynamics in recent times put a sharp focus on approach to energy security of nations
+- Energy dynamics in recent times put a sharp focus on the approach to the energy security of nations

-- Growing nationalism and protectionism is resulting in a shift away from international cooperation and economic globalization that contributed to human health, wealth and quality of life over last 40 years (more so since World War II).
+- Growing nationalism and protectionism are resulting in a shift away from international cooperation and economic globalization that contributed to human health, wealth, and quality of life over the last 40 years (more so since World War II).

-There are risks and opportunities that are posing challenges requiring more international cooperation.
+Some risks and opportunities are posing challenges requiring more international cooperation.

-- As the world population grows, essential resources like water and food can become scarce (in combination with impact of climate related events)
+- As the world population grows, essential resources like water and food can become scarce (in combination with the impact of climate-related events)

-- Extreme climatic events that can have far-reaching and significant impact
+- Extreme climatic events that can have a far-reaching and significant impact

 At Apex PetroConsultants, we look forward to a healthy dialogue for helping our industry to make positive contributions and grow.

 UN DESA forecast